beaplab/transcriptome_metaT_quantification/README.md

 PD: In Nisaba you can find this folder with everything in position to better understand how to structure everything:

     /home/aauladell/small_works/small_examples/florenciella_quantification_example

+### Adrià or someone else has updated the workflow: what now

+Ok so with nextflow is quite easy to find new versions.

+By typing:

+    nextflow pull beaplab/transcriptome_metaT_quantification

+It will download the new version and prepare it to run.